FadiZahhar/vertical-scrolling-allow-horizontal-scrolling/readme.md

 here you go how to implement same concept with swiper.

-To integrate the Swiper.js slider with the JavaScript solution you've provided, you need to make a few adjustments.
-The key here is to manage the vertical scroll behavior based on the position of the Swiper slider in the viewport and to utilize Swiper's own methods for horizontal scrolling.
+To integrate the Swiper.js is to manage the vertical scroll behavior based on the position of the Swiper slider in the viewport and to utilize Swiper's own methods for horizontal scrolling.

 ### Steps to Integrate: